Vek17/TabletopTweaks-Base/README.md

         * This spell functions like shadow enchantment, except that it enables you to create partially real, illusory versions of psychic, sorcerer, or wizard enchantment spells of 5th level or lower.
 If the spell is recognized as a greater shadow enchantment, it's only three-fifths (60%) as effective.

 * Metamagic
+    * Flaring Spell (Metamagic)
+        * The electricity, fire, or light effects of the affected spell create a flaring that dazzles creatures that take damage from the spell.
+A flare spell causes a creature that takes fire or electricity damage from the affected spell to become dazzled for a number of rounds equal to the actual level of the spell.
+A flaring spell only affects spells with a fire, light, or electricity descriptor.
     * Intensified Spell (Metamagic)
         * An intensified spell increases the maximum number of damage dice by 5 levels.
 You must actually have sufficient caster levels to surpass the maximum in order to benefit from this feat.
 No other variables of the spell are affected, and spells that inflict damage that is not modified by caster level are not affected by this feat.
+    * Piercing Spell (Metamagic)
+        * When you cast a piercing spell against a target with spell resistance, it treats the spell resistance of the target as 5 lower than its actual SR.
     * Rime Spell (Metamagic)
         * The frost of your cold spell clings to the target, impeding it for a short time.
 A rime spell causes creatures that takes cold damage from the spell to become entangled for a number of rounds equal to the original level of the spell.